oban-bg/oban/README.md

 While having the same `Oban` configuration for every environment might be fine, there are certainly times you might want to make changes for a specific environment.
 Maybe you want to increase or decrease a queue's concurrency, for example.

-If you are using Elixir Releases, this is straight forward to do using [Moduel Config Providers](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-config-providers ).
+If you are using Elixir Releases, this is straight forward to do using [Module Config Providers](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-config-providers ).

 ```elixir